-Household Income and Expenditure Indicator Comparing income/expenditure over the 2015-2022 period by using 2015-prices Durable goods (e.g. furniture, Purchase of durable goods increased since 2015 but in 2020 and 2022 the spending decreased to computers, recreational goods) pre-2012 levels.
-Semi-durable goods (e.g. clothing) Purchase of semi-durable goods increased steadily up to 2019 but in 2020 and in 2022 the Seriii dalidole goods (e.g. ciotiiiig) spending decreased significantly to about 2013 and 2011 levels respectively.
+Household Income and Expenditure Indicator Comparing income/expenditure over the 2015-2022 period by using 2015-prices Current income The amount available to households increased since 2015 but decreased in 2020 and again in 2022 (a significant decrease) after a slight increase in 2021.
+Current income is at pre-2015 levels.
+Disposable income (Current income The amount available to households had the same trajectory as 'current income' but with disposable less taxes on income and wealth) income now at pre-2010 levels.
+Durable goods (e.g. furniture, Purchase of durable goods increased since 2015 but in 2020 and 2022 the spending decreased to computers, recreational goods) pre-2012 levels.
+Semi-durable goods (e.g. clothing) Purchase of semi-durable goods increased steadily up to 2019 but in 2020 and in 2022 the spending Seriii-durable goods (e.g. clothing) decreased significantly to about 2013 and 2011 levels respectively.
 Non-durable goods (e.g. food, Purchase of non-durable goods increased since 2015 but in 2020 and 2022 the spending decreased beverages, tobacco) to 2015 and 2004 levels respectively.
-Services (e.g. rent, transport, Spending on 'services' increased since 2015 but in 2020 the spending decreased slightly and in medical) 2022 decreased significantly to pre-2010 levels
+Services (e.g. rent, transport, Spending on 'services' increased since 2015 but in 2020 the spending decreased slightly and in 2022 medical) decreased significantly to pre-2010 levels

-Table 8: Household Income and Expenditure
+Household Income and Expenditure